-The Clever Portal now supports universal SSO via saved-password applications!
-When students log in to their Clever Portal, they’ll receive a seamless single-sign on experience for all of their applications, even those that don't yet roster with Clever or are specific to your district.
+The Clever Portal supports universal single sign-on (SSO) via Saved Password applications!
+When students log in to their Clever Portal, they will receive a seamless single-sign on experience for all of their applications, even those that don't yet roster with Clever or are specific to your district.

-These are applications that don't currently integrate with Clever's Instant Login but can still be accessed through the Portal.
-Clever securely stores users' credentials for these applications through the setup outlined below.
+These are applications that don't currently integrate with Clever's single sign-on (SSO) but can still be accessed through the Portal.
+Clever securely stores users' credentials for these applications through the setup process outlined below.

 What do I need to get started?

-- After configuring the above, there are three steps to set up any application for universal SSO from our Clever Portal:
+After configuring the above, there are three steps to set up any application for universal single sign-on (SSO) from your Clever Portal: